studiopress/genesis-custom-blocks/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Thanks, but we're not adding new features
+about: We're currently not adding new features or enhancements, but appreciate your interest.

 ---